DPH Consent Agreement

 The EPA’s standard is 0.080 mg/L (milligrams per liter).
-Compliance was achieved at all compliance testing locations during the 1st quarter 2019.
+Compliance was achieved at all compliance testing locations during the 4th quarter 2018 and the 1st and 2nd quarters of 2019.
 In the past, NPU’s levels have occassionally exceeded the 0.080 mg/L standard.

 5. What is NPU doing to resolve this issue?